-Although these games aren’t exactly Minecraft, some of them get incredibly close and Minecraft lovers are sure to find something they recognise and love from Mojang’s blocky universe in each of these six games such as survival-horror Unturned, or the endless possibilities of Roblox’s mad player-created worlds.
-Or if you’re new to Minecraft, these free alternatives provide a little taste of the block-building behemoth.
+Looking for free Minecraft games?
+Although these games aren’t one-to-one replicas of Minecraft, some of them get incredibly close, and those looking for free Minecraft games are sure to find something they recognise and love from Mojang’s blocky universe in each of these six games, such as survival-horror Unturned, or the endless possibilities of Roblox’s mad player-created worlds.
+If you’re somehow new to Minecraft, these free alternatives provide a little taste of the block-building behemoth.

 Here are the best free Minecraft games:

-Like Minecraft, Trove has plenty of building and crafting mechanics to make the world your own, as you start out in Trove with a small base, known as your cornerstone.
-One of Trove’s best features are the countless player-created worlds called Clubs that you and online friends can explore as you take down creatures and craft new weapons – continually building up your cornerstone full of loot and goodies.
+Like Minecraft, Trove has plenty of building and crafting mechanics to make the world your own, as you start out in Trove with a small base known as your cornerstone.
+One of Trove’s best features is the countless player-created worlds called Clubs that you and online friends can explore as you take down creatures and craft new weapons – continually building up your cornerstone full of loot and goodies.

 You’ll recognise a lot of Minecraft in Roblox’s building and creativity, as Roblox is one big game-generation platform that provides endless crafting possibilities.
 If your favourite part of Minecraft is tinkering with the Minecraft maps and digging out the best Minecraft servers, then you’ll feel right at home in Roblox, but instead of creating maps, you’ll shape the player experience by creating mini-games themselves.

-Probably the game that looks the most like Minecraft on our list, in fact it was inspired by a Minecraft demo so you’ll definitely recognise a lot of Minecraft in Terasology’s world-building.
+Probably the game that looks the most like Minecraft on our list, in fact, it was inspired by a Minecraft demo, so you’ll definitely recognise a lot of Minecraft in Terasology’s world-building.
 There are different terrains, cities and villages, and even lots of weird and wonderful AI critters, such as Gooey, which are little slime blocks you can breed.